russellcayless/honeypot/cyberdefence.md

 **Phase 8 — Contain the Breach (Isolation)**

-Ensure your VM is on, Isolate it in the Defender Portal, and then capture another Investigation Package for your VM via Defender (Important), we will compare this to the first one we captured.
-Capture the exact time of isolation here:  _______________________________
+Ensure your VM is on, Isolate it in the Defender Portal, and then capture another Investigation Package for your VM via Defender (Important), Capture the exact time of isolation here:  _______________________________
 Ex: “2026-06-23T23:07:01.6859785Z”